rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ### Connecting Code Changes to Automated Deployments

-This section establishes the automated pipeline that connects your application code changes to deployment updates through GitOps principles, integrating with your existing GitHub Actions workflow.
+This section establishes the GitOps deployment pipeline that connects your application state to cluster deployment through declarative manifests, demonstrating the core principles of GitOps workflows.

 ### Step 2: Configure GitOps Repository Structure